voder-ai/eslint-plugin-traceability/README.md

 ## Security and Dependency Health

+For the canonical, user-facing security policy (including how to report vulnerabilities), see [SECURITY.md](SECURITY.md).
+The additional files under `docs/` referenced below provide deeper background and implementation details for interested readers.

 ### What end users can expect from production dependencies

 - The published `eslint-plugin-traceability` package is intended to ship **only with production dependencies that have no known high‑severity vulnerabilities** at release time.